-- Shave hair from skin at chosen electrode sites. - 2.
-Gently rub skin surface at sites to remove dead skin cells. - Thoroughly cleanse the site with a mild soap and water solution.
-We do not recommend using ether or pure alcohol, because this dries the skin and increases the resistance. - Dry the skin completely before applying electrodes.
+- 1. Clip or shave hair from skin at chosen electrode sites. - 2.
+Gently rub skin surface at sites to remove dead skin cells. - 3.
+Thoroughly cleanse the site with a mild soap and water solution.
+We do not recommend using ether or pure alcohol, because this dries the skin and increases the resistance. - 4.
+Dry the skin completely before applying electrodes.